Skip to content

 A Spotlight on Rumors: Illuminating How Influence and Improvisation Shape Online Conversations

-Join UW Professor Kate Starbird for a discussion about her work understanding online rumors, misinformation and disinformation.
+UW Professor Kate Starbird discussed her work in understanding online rumors, misinformation and disinformation.

 Rumors are an inherent human reaction to crisis events like natural disasters or political upheaval because they help us make sense of what’s happening.
 At the 2025 University Faculty Lecture, UW Professor Kate Starbird will discuss her work understanding how online rumors, misinformation and disinformation are created and shared in uncertain times — shining a light on the roles we and others play on social media and beyond.